tankren/tankren.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Handle customer complaints and complaints
       - Customer complaint sample submission and issuance of inspection report
-      - Compliation of D report
+      - Compliation of 8D report

 # Skills
 # Add your own SVG icons to `assets/media/icons/`